baibhavphukan/fetch-rewards-takehome/README.md

 - **Database Connection:** The application connects to a Postgres database using `psycopg2`.
 - **Data Transformation:** The JSON data is flattened and PII fields are masked.

-## Assumptions
-- The SQS queue and Postgres database are available locally as described in the Docker setup.
-- The table `user_logins` is pre-created in the Postgres database.

 ## Questions

 ### How would you deploy this application in production?

-- **Deployment Strategy:** Deploy using a managed Kubernetes service (e.g., Amazon EKS, Google Kubernetes Engine) for container orchestration and scalability.
+- **Deployment Strategy:** Deploy using a managed Kubernetes service such as Amazon EKS, Google Kubernetes Engine for container orchestration and scalability.
 - **Database:** Utilize managed PostgreSQL services such as Amazon RDS or Google Cloud SQL for reliability, scalability, and automated backups.
-- **CI/CD:** Implement CI/CD pipelines (e.g., GitLab CI/CD, GitHub Actions) for automated testing, building Docker images, and deployment to production.
+- **CI/CD:** Implement CI/CD pipelines (e.g. GitLab CI/CD, GitHub Actions) for automated testing, building Docker images, and deployment to production.
 - **Security:** Secure sensitive data using environment variables or secrets management tools.
 Implement encryption for data at rest and in transit.

 ### What other components would you want to add to make this production ready?

-- **Logging and Monitoring:** Implement logging (e.g., using ELK stack) and monitoring (e.g., Prometheus, Grafana) for application health and performance.
+- **Logging and Monitoring:** Implement logging using something, for instance, ELK stack and monitoring (e.g Prometheus, Grafana) for application health and performance.
 - **Error Handling:** Enhance error handling and retry mechanisms to handle network issues, database failures, and data processing errors gracefully.
 - **Performance Optimization:** Optimize database queries and indexing.
-Consider caching strategies (e.g., Redis) for improved performance.
+Consider caching strategies (e.g Redis) for improved performance.
 - **Security:** Implement role-based access control (RBAC) for database and application access.
-Ensure compliance with data protection regulations (e.g., GDPR, HIPAA).
+Ensure compliance with data protection regulations such as GDPR, HIPAA etc.
 - **Backup and Recovery:** Set up automated backups for databases and implement disaster recovery plans to ensure data integrity and availability.

 ### How can this application scale with a growing dataset?